qbicsoftware/research-data-management/docs/rawdata/raw_data_download_run_download.md

 Of course, you can use any other software that supports HTTP.

-Keep in mind that you need to be [granted access](../project/project_access.md) by the project owner to download the associated measurement data.
+Keep in mind that you need to be [granted access](../project/project_access.md) by the project owner and have a non-expired [personal access token](raw_data_download_create_pat.md) to download the associated measurement data.

 The commands contain two placeholders, where you have to provide your custom input: